Xomega-Net/Xomega.Docs/docs/generators/presentation/common/data-objects.md

 ### Model configuration

-Configuration parameters for the generator that need to be also accessible to other generators are specified in the Xomega model in the `xfk:data-objects-config` element under the top level `config` element, which is conventionally placed in the `global_config.xom` file.
+The generator's configuration parameters that need to be also accessible to other generators are specified in the Xomega model in the `xfk:data-objects-config` element under the top-level `config` element, which is conventionally placed in the `global_config.xom` file.

-These parameters include the `namespace` for the generated data objects, and their `assembly` based on the project name that they will be added to.
+These parameters include the `namespace` for the generated data objects, and their `assembly` based on the project name to that they will be added.
 The snippet below illustrates such a configuration.

 ```xml title="global_config.xom"
 <xfk:data-objects-config namespace="MySolution.Client.Objects"